transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Then you are ready to deploy a new CA, peer, or ordering node that uses the HSM.

-When you deploy a new node from the console, ensure that you select the advanced deployment option `Hardware security module (HSM) configuration`.
+When you deploy a new node from the console, ensure that you select the advanced deployment option **Hardware security module (HSM)**.
 Then, on the **HSM configuration** panel enter the following values:

 - **HSM proxy endpoint** - Enter the url for the PKCS #11 proxy that begins with `tcp://` and includes the `CLUSTER-IP` address and `PORT`.
 For example, `tcp://172.21.106.217:2345`.
 - **HSM label** - Enter the name of the HSM partition to be used for this node.